 - Hire a certified pro and plan ahead to save: Always verify a tester's certification, get multiple quotes to ensure a fair price, and consider bundling the test with other plumbing services to reduce overall costs.

-What Is Backflow Testing and Why Does It Matter?
+What Is Backflow Testing and Why Is It So Important?

 You probably don’t think much about the direction your water flows.
 You turn on the tap, and it comes out.
 Simple, right?
 But what if it flowed the other way?
 That’s the core issue of backflow, a plumbing problem where contaminated water reverses course and enters your clean drinking water lines.
 It’s a serious health risk that can introduce pesticides, chemicals, and other harmful substances into the water you and your neighbors use every day.